Developing a Social Media Calendar

 - Who is your audience (target market)?

-- What do you want them to do (participate, sign up for something, contact you, buy something?)
+- What do you want them to do (participate, sign up for something, contact you, buy something)?

 - How will you measure your efforts and determine success?

-Being strategic with your social media marketing is important, but don’t let your editorial calendar kill spontaneity or your personality.
-Be yourself.
+While planning is important, don’t let your editorial calendar kill spontaneity or your brand’s personality.
 Be conversational.
 Be engaged.
-Your social media editorial calendar should keep you on track and help you better measure the success of your online marketing efforts.
+Use your social media editorial calendar to keep your messaging on track with your company goals and to provide better measurements of the success of your online marketing efforts.